tanvir-git/odoo-documentation/content/applications/sales/subscriptions/configuration/subscription_products.rst

 Add subscription products
 =========================

-To properly sell your subscriptions using our amazing **Odoo Subscriptions** application, you must follow these steps:
+To properly sell your subscriptions using our amazing **CoquiAPPs Subscriptions** application, you must follow these steps:

 1. **Create your own subscription templates**